-NC Holdings (NCHD), a top ten position, is nearing its two-year anniversary in the portfolio.
-Since we made the first purchase at Y1,039, the share price has leapt 94% to Y2,015, where it has unfortunately, languished for the past year.
+NC Holdings (NCHD), a top ten position, has been held by AVI funds for nearly two years.
+Since we made the first purchase at Y1,039 (across AVI funds), the share price has leapt 94% to Y2,015, where it has unfortunately, languished for the past year.